Rainforest Alliance: Use of seal

 In the mid 2000s the organization certification was criticized for allowing the use of its seal on products containing only a minimum of 30 percent certified content.
 However, the current standard requires 90 percent certified content, or 100 percent equivalent certified volume via a certified mass balance supply chain.
 The exception to that rule is herbs, where the minimum threshold was 40 percent up until the end of 2021 and 50 percent thereafter, and palm oil, where the minimum threshold is 30 percent.
 In any case, products containing herbs and palm oil that meet the minimum threshold but do not meet the 90 percent threshold are required to indicate the amount of certified content on the label.

 Lawsuit filed against Rainforest Alliance

-An article in The Guardian reported that the U.S. nonprofit Water and Sanitation Health (WASH) filed a civil lawsuit against Rainforest Alliance in 2014, alleging that the Rainforest Alliance was responsible for unfair marketing because it certified Chiquita banana suppliers as sustainable when they were “contaminating drinking water with fertilizers and fungicides and have air-dropped pesticides perilously close to schools and homes” in Guatemala, raising the issue that the Rainforest Alliance was facilitating the “greenwashing” of companies making environmental claims.
-In the same article, the Rainforest Alliance called WASH’s allegations untrue, said it stands by its auditing practices and also objected to the lawsuit’s charges that the alliance sells its endorsement.
-The nonprofit Truth in Advertising also reported that WASH was suing Rainforest Alliance for allegedly misrepresenting how earth-friendly its certified products actually are.
+In 2014, the U.S. nonprofit Water and Sanitation Health (WASH) filed a civil lawsuit against Rainforest Alliance in alleging unfair marketing practices because the Rainforest Alliance certified Chiquita banana suppliers as sustainable when they were "contaminating drinking water with fertilizers and fungicides and have air-dropped pesticides perilously close to schools and homes" in Guatemala.
+The Rainforest Alliance denied WASH's allegations, standing by its auditing practices.
+The lawsuit was dismissed by the United States District Court for the Western District of Washington on August 5th, 2016.

+A similar case against the Rainforest Alliance by Corporate Accountability Lab (CAL) was dismissed by the Washington, D.C.
+Superior Court in 2023.